 •in some case the aquifers recover in under a year but in other cases the damage is long term

-I have already been more political in this post than is my wont, so I will not carry this farther except to say that currently, and for the foreseeable future, fossil fuels are the only reliable source of energy we have, and the current administration is as anti-fossil fuel as they come.
-Let me provide one quote from the 2014 state of the union address: Our energy supplies include “natural gas from hydraulic fracturing, if conducted safely and in an environmentally friendly manner” (emphasis added).
+To emphasize how the (now former) EPA worked hard to cement itself into the process and override States’ rights, I provide one quote from the 2014 state of the union address: Then-President Obama stated that our energy supplies include “natural gas from hydraulic fracturing, if conducted safely and in an environmentally friendly manner”.
 What is that statement, other than feeding the fake controversy?
 What could be safer in this industrial society than an industry which has installed 1,000,000 hydraulically fractured wells without a discernible impact on water supplies?
 Obama makes it sound as if the practice is inherently unsafe, but HIS administration, the federal government, will make certain that the bad petroleum companies are only allowed to do this in a manner his EPA concludes is safe.
 There it is – “inherently unsafe.”
 In other words, a controversial PRACTICE.

 Hydraulic fracturing is NOT controversial.
 It is an extremely well proven technology which is inherently safe.
 Is there a chance for a spill.
 As in EVERY industry, yes there is.
 Such spills however, are generally related to operations above the ground and are not related to the deep hydraulic fracturing.
-The Obama administration has made hydro-fracturing a controversial issue where no controversy should exist.
-But then this administration has made the entire energy industry a controversial subject in a manner it was not previously.
+The Obama administration made hydro-fracturing a controversial issue where no controversy should exist.
+That administration made the entire energy industry a controversial subject in a manner it was not previously.
 What is NOT controversial about energy is that modern civilization is IMPOSSIBLE without it.
 Good health, longevity, proper nutrition for everyone is not possible without energy.
-The REAL controversy (in the Obama EPA sense) is that there are a large number of people who are using specious arguments to prevent the distribution of cheap, abundant, clean energy and its benefits to the world so all people can join the first world and live decent lives.
+The REAL controversy (in the hold-overs from the Obama EPA years) is that there are a large number of people who are using specious arguments to prevent the distribution of cheap, abundant, clean energy and its benefits to the world so all people can join the first world and live decent lives.

 But that appears to be one of those non-troversies, because people wage their war on energy independence and prosperity under the guise of saving the Earth.
 They are “holier than thou” and, curiously, within the context of branding hydraulic fracturing as controversial, they brook no actual controversy, in the Websterian meaning of the word.
 They are self-contradictory because, while using the term ‘controversial’ in discourses about hydraulic fracturing as a means to imply the practice is inherently unsafe, they allow no controversy, sensu stricto, in the manner of the climate change example, above.
 “There is no controversy.
 It is a dangerous practice – period.
 And anyone who says otherwise is either a paid shill of ‘Big Oil’ or is simply unqualified to be discussing it with us.”